 Hotel Beauséjour Ranelagh and Hôtel La Villa des Ternes are just two hotels located near Le Chalet des Iles and offer great accommodation to their hotel guests, making them the perfect place to stay for a longer visit to Paris.

 The restaurant offers a unique and memorable dining experience, thanks to its exquisite French haute cuisine and exquisite tasting menu.
 Some of the highlights on the menu include lobster bisque, beef tartare, beef rib, and duck confit.
 The restaurant also has a wine bar and cellar that will impress.

 ASPIC is among the best restaurants in Paris, specializing in French cuisine, and is run by Quentin Giroud.

 There are just a few tables, and the young chefs will present the meals to you and comment on what they have produced.
 Products that are in season are given preference, and wines made by smaller winemakers are chosen.

 The meal price at the restaurant is set at €95 and consists of seven courses.
 ASPIC guarantees that the ingredients are fresh and have been meticulously prepared for a one-of-a-kind culinary adventure.

-It is recommended to make reservations at least 30 days in advance when eating at a more upscale restaurant.
-If you’re looking for an unforgettable dining experience in Paris, ASPIC Restaurant should be part of your list.
+Making reservations at least 30 days in advance when eating at a more upscale restaurant is recommended.
+If you’re looking for an unforgettable dining experience in Paris, ASPIC Restaurant should be on your list.